Permanent Secretary, Ministry for Infrastructure, Planning and Employment

 Mr Ronald Mizzi

-Ronald Mizzi is a seasoned Maltese public servant with over two decades of experience in economic planning, EU affairs, and strategic policy development.
-He has held several senior leadership roles across government, most recently serving as Permanent Secretary at the Ministry for the Economy, Enterprise and Strategic Projects (2022 - 2024).
+Between 2022 to 2024, Mr Mizzi served as Permanent Secretary at Ministry for the Economy, Enterprise and Strategic Projects (2022 - 2024).
 In this role, he was responsible for key national priorities including economic development, foreign direct investment, innovation, the digital economy, and enterprise policy.

-From 2017 to 2022, Mizzi served as Permanent Secretary at the Ministry for Tourism, where he led Malta’s tourism sector through a period of record growth and the unprecedented disruption of the COVID-19 pandemic.
+Between 2017 to 2022, Mizzi served as Permanent Secretary at the Ministry for Tourism, where he led Malta’s tourism sector through a period of record growth and the unprecedented disruption of the COVID-19 pandemic.
 He oversaw the sector’s sustainable recovery and initiated a long-term shift towards quality-driven tourism.
 His responsibilities also extended to aviation, public-private partnerships, the film industry, consumer protection, and external transport.

 Earlier, as Permanent Secretary for Energy and later within the Office of the Prime Minister (2014 - 2017), Mizzi played a central role in energy sector reform - focusing on infrastructure investment, regulatory modernisation, and public-private partnerships in energy and water policy.